 Please contact Cheryl with any additional questions.

 Teens ages 13-17 may also volunteer.
 Teen applications are different from the adult applications.
 They are posted on the Teen Page in April for summer volunteering opportunities and in August for slots during the school year.
 Unfortunately, because of the training time needed in order to volunteer, we do not have the ability to offer one-day or short-term volunteer opportunities.
 All selected teen volunteers attend an orientation and training session provided by a staff member.
-Generally, teens work one day a week for two hours during the school year and up to two days a week for two hours a day during the summer.
-One-hour shifts are also acceptable.

 Please note that teen volunteer slots are limited and not guaranteed.
 We typically receive at least twice as many applications as we have spots available, so answering the short essay questions on the application thoughtfully is incredibly important.